Skip to main content

 def DefaultInfo(

-default_output: "" = None,
+default_output = None,

-default_outputs: "" = None,
+default_outputs = None,

-other_outputs: "" = [],
+other_outputs = [],

-sub_targets: {str.type: ""} = {}
+sub_targets: dict[str, typing.Any] = {}

-) -> DefaultInfo.type
+) -> DefaultInfo

 A provider that all rules' implementations must return